 Recognize that sales is not one size fits all.
-Some of your buyers are easy to reach via cold calls or more traditional prospecting activities and some are not.
+Some of your buyers are easy to reach via cold calls (you cold use our tips for creating cold calling scripts) or more traditional prospecting activities and some are not.
 Your playbook should outline the channels and activities required to reach the contacts in each market segment.

 3. Leverage New Technology and Resources

 Guide your team in adopting a multi-channel strategy for your playbook.
-Adoption of new processes requires some education of new technologies, cultural change that could be difficult for some, and the investment in additional resources.
+The adoption of new processes requires some education of new technologies, a cultural change that could be difficult for some, and the investment in additional resources.

 According to the Vengreso report, The State of Digital Selling 2019, only 11% of sales professionals use LinkedIn Sales Navigator, which is the mac daddy LinkedIn product.
 The report shares how sales professionals and sales leaders can benefit from the functionality and reporting capabilities of the prospecting tool.

 4. Ask for Referrals

 Build a referral engine into your playbook.
 Referrals are the holy grail of making the cash register ring for B2B companies.
 In the State of Digital Selling report mentioned earlier, it was discovered that 55% of the respondents had not asked someone in their LinkedIn network for a referral in three months.
 Asking for referrals is a leading indicator of the success of a sales person.
 This one behavior should be a part of your process and built into the playbook.